eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 405 hoard points.
-Your 'A Cloth of Shining' has 195 polish power left. `
+You polished 'A very prize like prize' by 35 and now it is worth 435 hoard points.
+Your 'A Cloth of Shining' has 165 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 93 and now it is worth 498 hoard points.
-Your 'A Cloth of Shining' has 102 polish power left. `
+You polished 'A very prize like prize' by 40 and now it is worth 475 hoard points.
+Your 'A Cloth of Shining' has 125 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 61 and now it is worth 536 hoard points.
+Your 'A Cloth of Shining' has 64 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 44 and now it is worth 542 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 6 and now it is worth 542 hoard points.
 Your 'A Cloth of Shining' has 58 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 19 and now it is worth 561 hoard points.
-Your 'A Cloth of Shining' has 39 polish power left. `
+You polished 'A very prize like prize' by 27 and now it is worth 569 hoard points.
+Your 'A Cloth of Shining' has 31 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 12 and now it is worth 573 hoard points.
-Your 'A Cloth of Shining' has 27 polish power left. `
+You polished 'A very prize like prize' by 7 and now it is worth 576 hoard points.
+Your 'A Cloth of Shining' has 24 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 10 and now it is worth 583 hoard points.
-Your 'A Cloth of Shining' has 17 polish power left. `
+You polished 'A very prize like prize' by 10 and now it is worth 586 hoard points.
+Your 'A Cloth of Shining' has 14 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 591 hoard points.
-Your 'A Cloth of Shining' has 9 polish power left. `
+You polished 'A very prize like prize' by 6 and now it is worth 592 hoard points.
+Your 'A Cloth of Shining' has 8 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 8 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left.
 Your 'A Cloth of Shining' vanishes, it must have been magic.`

 `polish the_secret_of_the_maze_prize`